Bilingual dictionary: Challenges

 Both phrases can be understood reasonably well from their constituents and have fairly obvious contrasts with garde urbain in French or with urban policeman in English.
 But garde champêtre has a specific unpredictable contrast within the lexical system of French: it contrasts with gendarme.
 Both are policemen.
 But a gendarme is a member of a national police force that is technically part of the French Army whereas a garde champêtre is employed by a local commune.
 Rural policeman has no such contrast.

-Perhaps the most difficult aspect of creating a bilingual dictionary is the fact that lexemes or words cover more than one area of meaning, but these multiple meanings don't correspond to a single word in the target language.
+Perhaps the most difficult aspect of creating a bilingual dictionary is the fact that lexemes or words cover more than one area of meaning, but these multiple meanings do not correspond to a single word in the target language.
 For example, in English, a ticket can provide entrance to a movie theater, authorize a bus or train ride, or can be given to you by a police officer for exceeding the posted speed limit.
 In Spanish these three meanings are not covered by one word as in English, but rather there are several options: boleto or entrada and infracción/multa, and in French with billet or ticket and procès-verbal, or in German by Eintrittskarte or Fahrkarte and Mahnung/Bußgeldbescheid.

 Recently, an automatic method for the disambiguation of the entries of bilingual dictionaries has been proposed that makes use of specific kinds of graphs.
 As a result, translations in each entry of the dictionary are assigned the specific sense (i.e., meaning) they refer to.
 Open-source software for generating bilingual dictionaries automatically is also available, such as the ApertiumBidixGen project.